tracehubpm/tracehub/README.md

 ### Supported platforms

-We support the following platforms:
+We aim to support the following platforms:

 Git-hosted repositories in:
 * [GitHub](https://github.com)